In Theaters: Movies playing in the Fort Wayne area

 Set around a family gathering to celebrate Easter Sunday, the comedy is based on Jo Koy’s life experiences and stand-up comedy.

-After being abducted by a child killer and locked in a soundproof basement, a 13-year-old boy starts receiving calls on a disconnected phone from a killer’s previous victims.

-Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Auburn/Garrett Drive-in (with “The Goonies”), Eagles Theatre Wabash, GQT Huntington Drive-in, NCG Auburn Cinemas
+Playing at AMC Jefferson Pointe, Regal Coldwater Crossing, GQT Huntington 7, NCG Auburn Cinemas

 ELVIS